workfloworchestrator/example-orchestrator/README.md

 #### Product block to Netbox object mapping

-The modelling used in the orchestrator does not necessarily have to match exactly with the modelling in your OSS or BSS.
+The modeling used in the orchestrator does not necessarily have to match exactly with the modeling in your OSS or BSS.
 In many cases, different names are used, or a one-to-many or many-to-one relation needs to be created.
 To make a future transition to a different external system as easy as possible, any needed mappings, or translations between